Locally conformal expanding Actions: Markov Partition and Thermodynamic of the induced skew product: Introduction

 \section{Introduction}

-In this article, we mainly describe an abstract inducing scheme for a locally expanding semigroup action generated by a finite collection of $C^{1+\alpha}$ (local) diffeomorphisms on a compact Riemannian manifold which parameterized by random walks.
-This scheme provides a symbolic representation over $(W,T,\tau)$, where $T$ is the induced map acting on the inducing domain $W$ and $\tau$ is the inducing time.
-This created symbolic dynamic allows to apply standard techniques from symbolic dynamics as well.
+The inducing schemes and the corresponding tower constructions are classical objects in ergodic theory and were considered in works of Kakutani \cite{K}, Rokhlin \cite{Ro}, Pesin and Senti \cite{PS} and others.
+In this article, we mainly describe an abstract inducing scheme for a locally conformal expanding semigroup action generated by a finite collection of $C^{1+\alpha}$ (local) diffeomorphisms on a compact Riemannian manifold which parameterized by random walks.
+This scheme provides a symbolic representation over $(W,F,\tau)$, where $F$ is the induced map acting on the inducing domain $W$ and $\tau$ is the inducing time.
+This created symbolic dynamic allowing us to apply standard techniques from symbolic dynamics as well.
 This means that these actions can be partially described, in a symbolic way, as a subshift on a countable set of states.
 In particular, some basic facts about the original action can be achieved through the identifying the induced symbolic maps.
 This is a standard way of understanding partial facts about the initial dynamic.
-For instance, in the uniformly hyperbolic case, Bowen in \cite{B3} used a Markov partition as a tool to present a fairly complete description of ergodic properties of the dynamic.
-In \cite{BS}, Bowen and Series described Markov partitions related to the action of certain groups of hyperbolic isometries on the boundary space.
-In this very special case of Fuchsian groups, not only a Markov map associated to the group was constructed, but also the induced map and the group were orbit equivalent.
-After Bowen, the scenario has been developed to the context of non-uniformly hyperbolic systems, see for instance \cite{BK, MS, O, PS}.
+For instance, in the uniformly hyperbolic case, Bowen in \cite{B3} used a Markov partition as a tool to present a fairly complete description of ergodic properties of the dynamic.In \cite{BS}, Bowen and Series described Markov partitions related to the action of certain groups of hyperbolic isometries on the boundary space.
+After Bowen, the scenario has been developed to the context of non-uniformly hyperbolic systems (see for instance \cite{BK, MS, O, PS}).
 In the non-uniformly hyperbolic setting, we cannot expect to have finite Markov partitions.
 However, in many cases it is possible to use the symbolic approach by finding a countable Markov partition, or a more general inducing scheme \cite{PS,Y}.
-The same strategy applied by Hofbauer \cite{Ho}.
+This strategy applied by Hofbauer in \cite{Ho}.
 He used a countable-state Markov model to study equilibrium states for piecewise monotonic interval maps.
+After that Buzzi \cite{Bu} generalized the connected Markov diagrams for nonlinear multi-dimensional dynamical systems by using the Hofbauer's method.
+The connected Markov diagrams composed of pairwise disjoint connected subsets which satisfy the Markov property and they can be used to construct ergodic invariant measures with maximal entropy \cite{Bu} and equilibrium states for piecewise expanding maps \cite{BS1}.
+Yuri introduced in \cite{Y} countable to one Markov systems with finite range structure which gives a nice countable states symbolic dynamics.
+For countable to one transitive Markov systems, she established thermodynamic formalism for non-H$\ddot{\text{o}}$lder potentials in non-hyperbolic situations.
+Inducing schemes also use the tower approach to model the system by a countable-state Markov shift \cite{PS, PSZ2}.
+Every inducing scheme generates a symbolic representation by a tower which is well adapted to construct absolutely continuous measures and equilibrium measures for a certain class of potential functions using the formalism of countable state Markov shifts.
+The projection of these measures from the tower are natural candidates for equilibrium measures for the original system.
+Apart from the advantage of returning to the initial dynamic, studying the formalism of the induced map, as a typical example of countable Markov map, can also be interesting on its own.